|2014||Las Vegas Bowl|

-Taylor Stubblefield, a former Consensus All-American and an NCAA record-setting wide receiver during his playing days, is Utah’s new receivers coach.
-Stubblefield, who spent the 2013 season in the same capacity at Wake Forest, brings a diverse coaching background to the U.
+Taylor Stubblefield, a former consensus All-American and an NCAA record-setting wide receiver during his playing days, is in his second season as Utah’s receivers coach.

-In his seven seasons as a receivers coach at the NCAA level, Stubblefield has worked on the East and West coasts, the Midwest and the Mountain West.
+In eight overall seasons as a receivers coach at the NCAA level, Stubblefield has acquired a diverse geographical coaching portfolio, having worked in the Southeast, Northwest, Midwest and Rocky Mountain region.

 In his two years at Illinois State, Stubblefield mentored three all-Missouri Valley Football Conference honorees, including first-team wide-out Eyad Salem.
 Salem set a school record for receptions in a season with 92.
 Stubblefield also had two receivers named to the MVFC all-Newcomer team during his time at Illinois State.

 Stubblefield was a 2004 consensus All-American at Purdue and a finalist for the Biletnikoff Award.
-His 316 career receptions from 2001-04 set an NCAA record and his 3,629 career receiving yards ranks second in Big Ten history.
+His 316 career receptions from 2001-04 set an NCAA record (since broken) and his 3,629 career receiving yards ranks second in Big Ten Conference history.
 His 16 touchdown receptions in 2004 set a Purdue single-season record.
-His record-setting performance against Washington State in the 2001 Sun Bowl (nine receptions, Sun Bowl-record 196 yards, two touchdowns, Sun Bowl-record 244 all-purpose yards) earned him a spot on the Sun Bowl's 75th anniversary team.
-After college, Stubblefield spent the 2005-06 seasons in the professional ranks with the Carolina Panthers, the Canadian Football League's Hamilton Tiger-Cats and the St. Louis Rams.

 Bachelor’s in organizational leadership and supervision